millaferbere/HPQC/performance_and_parallelism/README.md

-# Week 1: Performance and Parallelism
+# HPQC Performance and Parallelism

 ## Overview